George Plimpton: The Paris Review

-In 1953, Plimpton joined the influential literary journal The Paris Review, founded by Peter Matthiessen, Thomas H. Guinzburg, and Harold L. "Doc" Humes, becoming its first editor in chief.
+In 1952, Plimpton was recruited by Peter Matthiessen to join the literary journal The Paris Review, founded by Matthiessen, Thomas H. Guinzburg, and Harold L. Humes.
 This periodical has carried great weight in the literary world, but has never been financially strong; for its first half-century, it was allegedly largely financed by its publishers and by Plimpton.
-Peter Matthiessen took the magazine over from Humes and ousted him as editor, replacing him with Plimpton, using it as his cover for Matthiessen's CIA activities.
-Jean Stein became his co-editor.
-Plimpton was associated with the literary magazine in Paris, Merlin, which folded because the State Department withdrew its support.
+Matthiessen took the magazine over from Humes and ousted him as editor, replacing him with Plimpton, using it as his cover for Matthiessen's CIA activities.
+Jean Stein became Plimpton's co-editor.
+Plimpton was associated with the Paris literary magazine Merlin, which folded because the State Department withdrew its support.
 Future Poet Laureate Donald Hall, who had met Plimpton at Exeter, was Poetry Editor.
-One of the magazine's most notable discoveries was author and screenplay writer Terry Southern, who was living in Paris at the time and formed a lifelong friendship with Plimpton, along with writer Alexander Trocchi and future classical and jazz pioneer David Amram.
+One of the magazine's most notable discoveries was author and screenwriter Terry Southern, who was living in Paris at the time and formed a lifelong friendship with Plimpton, along with writer Alexander Trocchi and future classical and jazz pioneer David Amram.
+In 1958, he published an influential article about Vali Myers.
+That same year, Plimpton interviewed Ernest Hemingway for the Review.

-Sports journalism
+Participatory journalism

-Outside the literary world, Plimpton was famous for competing in professional sporting events and then recording the experience from the point of view of an amateur.
+Plimpton was famous for competing in professional sporting events and then recording the experience from the point of view of an amateur.
+Per The New York Times, "As a 'participatory journalist,' Mr. Plimpton believed that it was not enough for writers of nonfiction to simply observe; they needed to immerse themselves in whatever they were covering to understand fully what was involved.
+For example, he believed that football huddles and conversations on the bench constituted a 'secret world, and if you're a voyeur, you want to be down there, getting it firsthand'."
+He was influenced by Paul Gallico, about whom he said: "What Gallico did was to climb down out of the press box."
 In 1958, prior to a post-season exhibition game at Yankee Stadium between teams managed by Willie Mays (National League) and Mickey Mantle (American League), Plimpton pitched against the National League.
-His experience was captured in the book Out of My League.
+This experience was captured in Out of My League (1961).
 (He intended to face both line-ups, but tired badly and was relieved by Ralph Houk.)
 Plimpton sparred for three rounds with boxing greats Archie Moore and Sugar Ray Robinson while on assignment for Sports Illustrated.
+Hemingway praised Out of My League as "beautifully observed and incredibly conceived, his account of a self-imposed ordeal that has the chilling quality of a true nightmare ...
+It is the dark side of the moon of Walter Mitty."